tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 **There is a bug in 0.8.x that would make source code exposed.
 Do not use this feature with 0.8.x.
 It is fixed in 0.9.x**

-**This feature is still experimental -- API & tool usage are subject to change in future versions.**

 The JavaScript source code of your application can be protected by compiling to native code.
 Only the native code is distributed with the application and is loaded by the application.

-There are important limitations in the current implementation.
-Please see the 'Limitation' section.
+~~There are important limitations in the current implementation.
+Please see the 'Limitation' section.~~

 This feature is the fix for [issue 269](https://github.com/rogerwang/node-webkit/issues/269)